-The MMU recommends that PJM implement rules to prevent sham scheduling.
-The MMU recommends that PJM apply after the fact market settlement adjustments to identified sham scheduling segments to ensure

-- that market participants cannot benefit from sham scheduling.
+- The MMU recommends that PJM implement rules to prevent sham scheduling.
+The MMU recommends that PJM apply after the fact market settlement adjustments to identified sham scheduling segments to ensure that market participants cannot benefit from sham scheduling.
 (Priority: High.
 First reported 2012.
 Status: Not adopted.) - The MMU recommends that PJM implement a validation method for submitted transactions that would prohibit market participants from breaking transactions into smaller segments to defeat the interface pricing rule by concealing the true source or sink of the transaction.
 (Priority: Medium.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that PJM implement a validation method for submitted transactions that would require market participants to submit transactions on paths that reflect the expected actual power flow in order to reduce unscheduled loop flows.
 (Priority: Medium.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that transactions sourcing in the Western Interconnection be priced at either the MISO interface pricing point or the SOUTH interface pricing point based on the locational price impact of flows between the DC tie line point of connection with the Eastern Interconnection and PJM.
 (Priority: High.
 First reported 2020.
 Status: Not adopted.) - The MMU recommends that PJM eliminate the IMO interface pricing point, and assign the transactions that originate or sink in the IESO balancing authority to the MISO interface pricing point.
 (Priority: Medium.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that PJM monitor, and adjust as necessary, the weights applied to the components of the interfaces to ensure that the interface prices reflect ongoing changes in system conditions.
-The MMU also recommends that PJM review the mappings of external balancing authorities to individual interface pricing points to reflect changes to the impact of the external power source on PJM tie lines as a result of system topology changes.
+(Priority: Low.
+First reported 2009.
+Status: Adopted 2024.) - The MMU recommends that PJM review the mappings of external balancing authorities to individual interface pricing points to reflect changes to the impact of the external power source on PJM tie lines as a result of system topology changes.
 The MMU recommends that this review occur at least annually.
 (Priority: Low.
 First reported 2009.
-Status: Not adopted.) - The MMU recommends that, in order to permit a complete analysis of loop flow, FERC and NERC ensure that the identified data are made available to market monitors as well as other industry entities determined appropriate by FERC.
-(Priority: Medium.
-First reported 2003.
 Status: Not adopted.)